arnaud4d/documentation/docs/API/4DNetkit.md

 |Result|Object|<-| object of the Auth2Provider class

 #### Description
-`New OAuth2 provider` is a method that belongs to the 4D NetKit component.
-It instantiates an object of the `Auth2Provider` class.
+`New OAuth2 provider` instantiates an object of the `Auth2Provider` class.

 In `paramObj`, pass an object that contains authentication information.